Global Privacy Notice

 - give us personal data necessary for a specific client service we are performing for you, or for the purposes of our “know your customer” processes and other background checks.
 In the certain limited circumstances, for example to enable us to comply with anti-money laundering and terrorism purpose we may also collect this information about suppliers;

-- give us your business card at an event or a meeting, or otherwise personally give us your personal data (for example, by leaving your contact details at the reception of one of our offices or with our switchboard);
+- give us your business card at an event or a meeting, or otherwise personally give us your personal data (for example, by leaving your contact details at the reception of one of our facilities or with our switchboard);

 - subscribe to our publications or otherwise ask for our marketing;